Art

 Our art curriculum includes termly topics for all children from Year 1 to Year 6.
 Children in EYFS develop early art skills through their play and through structured activities.
 We teach art through termly blocks of lessons, as part of our topics and incorporating it in to other subjects.
 Our themed week involves the whole school.
 We link art to themes and/or another subject the whole school is studying.
 We aim to offer an art education that will help pupils develop key skills using a range of media.

-Lessons should be planned and organised to allow children to work independently, in pairs, as part of a small group or as a whole class.
+Lessons are planned and organised to allow children to work independently, in pairs, as part of a small group or as a whole class.
 Arrangements are made for local artists to visit school to work with classes.
 This provides opportunities for children to see other artists at work and enable them to learn new skills and techniques.

 Our art curriculum ensures that all aspects of art are taught over each key stage developing a range of skills.